We would like to welcome our newest Darling Diapers Licensee

 6. My printer is black and white only, will that be a problem?

-7. Will you be having the pattern printed and packaged like other patterns or will it always be a .pdf file?
+7. Will you be having the pattern printed and packaged like other patterns or will it always be a downloaded file?

 8. I don't have a printer.
 Can't you just print it and send me a copy if I pay for shipping?